Ms Philippa Maree Friary

 My key area of interest and expertise is in clinical education.
-Over the last three years I have expanded my clinical teaching from the realm of speech science into an interprofessional setting with a keen focus on interprofessional education.
+Over the last 10 years I have expanded my clinical teaching from the realm of speech science into an interprofessional setting with a keen focus on interprofessional education.
 In addition to this, I have a lot of clinical experience and skill working in the area of adult neuro rehabilitation, in particular Parkinson's disease.
-My current research focuses are in; clinical supervision, clinical education, interprofessional education and working with people with Parkinson's Disease.
+My current research focuses are in; clinical/professional supervision, clinical education, interprofessional education and client-centred healthcare/education models.

 Founder and facilitator for the Aotearoa Interprofessional EducAtion Network.